wuruxu/andjs/README.md

 # andjs
 v8 js engine for android
 * How to integrate andjs
-  *  add andjs aar into your project
+  *  1: add andjs aar into your project
+  *  2: call AndJS.Init to initialize first
+  *  3: then call AndJS.injectObject to inject java object, which will be used by javascript
+  *  4: final call AndJS.loadJSBuf(String jsbuf) to Run javascript in V8
+* Sample code
 ```java
 import com.github.wuruxu.andjs.AndJS;
 public class MainActivity extends AppCompatActivity {